Hamez-brayo/football-scout/README.md

 We welcome contributions!
 Please submit a pull request or reach out to discuss ideas.

 ## 📞 Contact
-For inquiries, partnerships, or collaborations, please reach out via email at jamesbrian.kariuki@hotmail.com or connect on LinkedIn.
+For inquiries, partnerships, or collaborations, please reach out via email at jamesbrian.kariuki@hotmail.com.
 ---
 **Let's revolutionize football scouting together! ⚽🚀**